zephyrtronium/crazy/README.md

 ## Which PRNG?

 As mentioned above, crazy includes a variety of different generators.
-For most applications, xoroshiro128+ is the best generator because it is the fastest.
+For most applications, xoshiro256** is the best generator because it is almost the fastest and has excellent output stream properties.
 However, there are some situations where the others may be better:

-- rexoroshiro may be better for situations where the PRNG is most frequently used to choose between two to four options, especially true/false, because plain xoroshiro128+ is known to have relatively low entropy in its lowest bits.
-Most applications won't notice the difference, but it may sometimes be important.
+- MT64-19937 has the property of 623-equidistribution, meaning that every tuple of 623 values appears in the output sequence, except the all-zero tuple.
-- MT64-19937 has the property of 623-dimensional k-distribution, which means in practice that it is the best option for things like MCMC where high uniformity in many dimensions is required.
-It is, however, the slowest generator implemented in crazy: about a third the throughput of xoroshiro128+ and a bit less than half that of LFG.
-Eventually, I'd like to implement one of the WELL generators for even better equidistribution at comparable speeds.
+	This property makes it well-suited to applications requiring uniformity in many dimensions, like MCMC over a large graph.
+It is, however, the slowest generator implemented in crazy: about a third the throughput of xoshiro and a bit less than half that of LFG.
-- LFG(273, 607) is reasonably fast with reasonable quality.
+- LFG(273, 607) is fast with reasonable quality.
 It is the same generator as the one used in the standard library, but it travels in the opposite direction and uses a different seeding algorithm.
-If the standard library works for you but xoroshiro doesn't, and MT64 is too slow, LFG should work.
+If the standard library works for you but xoshiro doesn't, and MT64 is too slow, LFG should work.
-- Cryptographically secure pseudo-random number generators are outside the scope of crazy.
-There will never be a CSPRNG in crazy.
-Avoid using any crazy generator for any cryptographic applications.

 ## Benchmarks